oceandatalab/skimulator/doc/source/science.rst

 processed (nstep) can be modified in the params file.
 The value corresponding to not a number can be specified in :ref:`model_nan <params-model>`.

-Generation of the SKIM gemoetry
+Generation of the SKIM geometry
 -------------------------------
 The SKIM grid is generated in the :mod:`build_swath.py` module.
 The orbit file (:ref:`filesat <params-file>`) is located in :ref:`dir_setup <params-file>` and